Hijab in Iran: Dress code

 Although the Penal Code criminalizes non-observance of hijab under Article 638, specific requirements such as wearing a manteau, avoiding bright colors, and loose-fitting garments are enforced primarily through police regulations and are not explicitly codified in national legislation.

-What follows is an excerpt from Ayatollah Khamenei's speech regarding bad-hijabi:
+What follows is an excerpt from Ayatollah Ali Khamenei's speech regarding bad-hijabi:

 Iran's enemies needn't more than artillery, guns and so forth, they need to spread their anti-culture that leads to moral corruption.
 Instead of bombs, they now send miniskirts and short manteaus.
 If they arouse sexual desires in any given country, if they spread unrestrained mixing of men and women, and if they lead youth to behavior to which they are naturally inclined by instincts, there will no longer be any need for artillery and guns against that nation.

-Enforcing the compulsion
+Enforcement of compulsory hijab

 There are several parts of the government that have the responsibility and eligibility to make laws and enforce them to people regarding the matter of compulsory hijab.
 First of all, the morality police or Gasht-e Ershad, which are units of the Iranian security forces that patrol the streets and public places to monitor the compliance of women with the hijab law.
 The judiciary, which is the branch of the government that prosecutes and punishes women who violate the hijab law, with penalties ranging from fines and lashes to imprisonment and flagellation.
 The Islamic Revolutionary Guard Corps (IRGC), which is a paramilitary force that cooperates with the judiciary and the morality police to suppress women who protest against the hijab law.

 In 2023, the Minister of Islamic Culture and Guidance announced they have a new Bureau of Chastity Living, meant to work in parallel with the country's public culture council.